TeamREPENTOGON/REPENTOGON/documentation/docs/Console.md

 #### void Show ( ) {: .copyable aria-label='Functions' }
 Opens the debug console.
 This works even if the debug console is disabled.

+This is on the chopping block (recent changes have made this command redundant / unnecessary)

 ???+ note "Console input"
     If the console has not been manually opened by the end-user since game start, this will be a read-only copy.
 This is intentional- we skip some initialization steps, solely setting the console's state to force it to open.